MofoMojo/ValheimMods/MMServerMessages/readme.txt

 :: TODO ::
-Consider allowing admins to configure MOTD and SLEEP messages remotely Consider a way to perform Sleep check without being in the Game Update() loop Consider a way to do the MOTD check without being in the Game Update() loop Consider a way to show message only once a day per login rather than once after each login Entertain removing dedicated requirement
+Consider allowing admins to configure MOTD and SLEEP messages remotely Consider a way to perform Sleep check without being in the Game Update() loop (done) Consider a way to do the MOTD check without being in the Game Update() loop )(done) Consider a way to show message only once a day per login rather than once after each login Entertain removing dedicated requirement